gilbox/elegant-react/README.md

     props don't trigger render updates.

 This github repo is also currently the home for a growing number of experiments related to React functional patterns.
-The code for these experiemnts live in the `examples/` dir.
+The code for these experiments live in the `examples/` dir.
 Some use the `elegant-react` npm package but others, for the sake of simplicity, do not.